heikotopol/heikotopol.github.io/_pages/portfolio.md

 ---

 My research can be roughly divided into two parts.
-The first part deals with the continuum mechanics of biological soft tissues.
-I derive mathematical models that describe the relation between loading and deformation during mechano-regulated changes of the mechanical properties of the material.
-The second part focuses on the acoustic, thermal, and mechanical properties of composite materials.

 ### Biomechanics